 Spots frequently combine to form large irregular lesions that can cover a large portion of the leaf.

-- Prune away infected leaves and safely dispose of them off.
+- Prune away infected leaves and safely dispose of them.

 - Spray the plant with fungicides like thiophanate methyl and a protectant fungicide like Mancozeb, Dithane M45, Captan, and Ferbam.

-- Apply them repeatedly every 2 to 3 weeks following the label instructions.
+- Apply them repeatedly every 2-3 weeks following the label instructions.

 4. Extreme Temperature and Sunburn